 - Objective plan for sustainability of the organization (i.e. ability to maintain active membership for three consecutive semesters).

-- Adherence to Student Activities' non-discrimination policy by which all students have equal access to the organization (consideration given to audition-only organizations as long as all students have opportunity to audition).
+- Adherence to Student Activities' non-discrimination policy by which all students have equal access to the organization (consideration given to audition-only organizations allowing opportunity for all students to audition).

 - Demonstrable benefit to the Amherst College community.